 While such attitudes have no place in the hospital setting, we know from personal experience, and the parade of anecdotal evidence, that they are present far more often than most of us realize.
 When ageism raises its head, it can often lead to painful complications that might otherwise be avoided.

-Lorraine Finlay, the (then) 89-year-old mother of The Center for Patient Protection’s founder, was left in a malnourished state with painful pressure ulcers because of neglect and inattention to mandatory standards of care.
+Toward the end of her three-month stay, Lorraine was malnourished (despite having a feeding tube) and suffering from painful pressure ulcers because of neglect and inattention to mandatory standards of care.
 When she developed aspiration pneumonia, a specialist denied her access to the hospital’s ICU, telling her family, “What’s the point?
 Her demise is imminent anyway.”
-He would not authorize respiratory therapy to assist with her breathing, either, thereby giving effect to his own DNR decision when the family would not consent to his request.
+Once again, a key member of Lorraine’s care team expressed resentment that the family was refusing repeated requests for a DNR order.

 The Center for Patient Protection is proud to wage a robust campaign to raise awareness about the dangers of this form of healthcare discrimination, and encourages patients and families who have experienced it to continue to report such incidents and to make use of The Center’s Hospital Incident Report.